Hopac/Hopac/Docs/Programming.md

 One unfortunate thing in the above example is that the program returns immediately and the two jobs keep running in the background.
-The **Job.start** primitive doesn't implicitly provide for any way to *join* with the started job.
+The **Job.start** primitive doesn't implicitly provide for any way to wait for the started job to finish.
 This is intentional, because it is quite common to start jobs that don't need to return.
-To allow the parent job to join with child jobs, Hopac provides **Promise**s:
+Hopac **Promise**s allow a parent job to wait for child
+jobs:

 ```fsharp
 > run <| job {